akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 ### Optimized throughput

-Our delivery engine will try to deliver events as fast as it can, but will adapt the throughput within limits described in this section.
+Our delivery engine will try to deliver events as fast as possible but will adapt the throughput within the limits described in this section.

 Especially if you create subscriptions with HTTPS destination, ensure to respond `429 Too Many Requests` if your system is slightly overloaded, this way the delivery engine will slow down quickly, retry undelivered events, and gently increase the throughput when your system get back to normal (answers `200 OK` again).